 Internet Safety Rules

-Regardless of which websites you approve for your child's use, you should make sure they understand the basic tenets of staying safe online.
+Regardless of which websites you approve for your child's use, you should make sure they understand and adhere to safe browsing habits.

 Teach them to: